-Previously, as Executive Vice President, Drama Series Development, Tassler developed the highly rated and commercially successful CSI and NCIS franchises.
+Previously, as Executive Vice President, Drama Series Development, Tassler developed the highly-rated and commercially successful CSI and NCIS franchises.

-Tassler joined Warner Bros. (then Lorimar Television) in 1990 as Director, Movies and Mini-Series, after serving as Director of Television and Motion Picture Administration for Triad Artists, Inc. She also worked at Triad as a talent agent and was responsible for managing the overall operations of the television talent department.
+Prior to CBS, Tassler headed drama development for Warner Bros.
+Television, where she helped develop successful series such as "ER."
+In 1990, she joined Warner Bros. (then Lorimar Television) as Director, Movies and Mini-Series, after serving as Director of Television and Motion Picture Administration for Triad Artists, Inc. While at Triad, she was also a talent agent and was responsible for managing the overall operation of the television talent department.

-In May 2011, Tassler was honored by The Jewish Federation of Greater Los Angeles for her work as Chairman of the Federation's entertainment division.
+In May 2011, Tassler was honored by the Jewish Federation of Greater Los Angeles for her work as Chairman of the Federation's entertainment division.
 Additionally, she serves on the Board of Jewish Family Services and is a member of the Ambassador Council of the Geena Davis Institute on Gender in Media.